 Robert Jaeger / EPA

-Police close a road near a farmhouse in the town of Melk, Austria, after a hostage-taking and shooting on Tuesday.
+epa03870941 Police closed a road near melk after a hostage-taking and shooting in Lilienfeld, Austria, Tuesday.

 A suspected poacher shot and killed three policemen and an ambulance driver in Austria Tuesday, then barricaded himself in his farmhouse -- where a charred body believed to be his was later found by officers, police said.